International Christian Educator Conference—Asia

 Join the Conversation!
 Calling Bible instructors, school chaplains, heads of school, principals and curriculum directors to participate in an invigorating day of dialogue, sharing of ideas, networking, and brainstorming solutions surrounding best practice in Bible instruction and spiritual formation in international Christian schools.
 This unique ICEC Pre-Conference course originated out of a similar gathering with leaders from 17 influential international Christian schools in December 2017 at Black Forest Academy.
 Two full days were spent considering what is and is not working in our Bible instruction and spiritual formation practices in the international school context.
 The gathering was incredibly meaningful, but it created a thirst for deeper dialogue and continuing the conversation on a larger scale.
 This year's forum will include best practices in biblical instruction and Christian formation, dealing with the unique challenges of the international school setting, and creating a school culture that supports living faith in staff and students.
 Participants will be encouraged to share what they've experienced in their unique contexts, and the format will be highly interactive and collaborative.
 An online interest page will be created on the new ACSI Community Forum to keep the dialogue moving.
 Join us in seeking God's direction for how to cultivate authentic transformation at our schools.

-Chaos, Confusion and Creativity - How the Unique Adolescent Brain Learns
+Chaos, Confusion and Behavior - How the Adolescent Brain and Behavior Operates

-This session will look at the development of the adolescent brain, the unique things that occur in the brain that explain the craziness and confusion that adolescents go through.
-Myths about hormones and other traditional causes for adolescent behavior will be examined and debunked.
-Everything in this session is tied to neuro-education research.
-The focus of this course will be the classroom and how to handle behavior issues, reduce drama and introduce creative teaching methods to engage every student.
-This is a must for grade 4-9 teachers, administrators, counselors and parents of adolescent students.
+This session will look at challenges presented by adolescent behavior within both the psychological and behavioral worlds that may explain the craziness and confusion that adolescents often endure.
+A initial discussion of models of behavior will be followed by a step by step approach to overcoming inappropriate behavior that we often see in the classroom.
+The focus of this course will be the classroom and how to handle behavior issues and reduce drama while engaging every student.
+This is a must for teachers, administrators, counselors and parents of adolescent students.

 Transforming your campus through a missional focus on language: Top 10 misunderstandings, and better ways forward